 Under the deferred compensation plan, the participants direct the deemed investment of amounts credited to their accounts.
 The trust assets are invested in either mutual funds that cover the investment spectrum from equity to money market, or may include holdings of the Company's common stock, which is funded by the issuance of shares to the trust.
 The mutual funds are publicly traded and have market prices that are readily available.
 The Company's common stock is not currently an investment option in the deferred compensation plan.
 Shares of the Company's stock currently held in the deferred compensation plan represent vested performance share awards that were previously deferred into the rabbi trust.
 Settlement payments are made to participants in cash, either in a lump sum or in periodic installments.
-The market value of the trust assets, excluding the Company's common stock, was \$15.0 million and \$12.6 million at December 31, 2017 and 2016, respectively, and is included in other assets in the Consolidated Balance Sheet.
-Related liabilities, including the Company's common stock, totaled \$29.1 million and \$24.2 million at December 31, 2017 and 2016, respectively, and are included in other liabilities in the

-Consolidated Balance Sheet.
-With the exception of the Company's common stock, there is no impact on earnings per share from the changes in market value of the deferred compensation plan assets because the changes in market value of the trust assets are offset completely by changes in the value of the liability, which represents trust assets belonging to plan participants.
+The market value of the trust assets, excluding the Company's common stock, was \$14.7 million and \$15.0 million at December 31, 2018 and 2017, respectively, and is included in other assets in the Consolidated Balance Sheet.
+Related liabilities, including the Company's common stock, totaled \$25.8 million and \$29.1 million at December 31, 2018 and 2017, respectively, and are included in other liabilities in the Consolidated Balance Sheet.
+With the exception of the Company's common stock, there is no impact on earnings or earnings per share from the changes in market value of the deferred compensation plan assets because the changes in market value of the trust assets are offset completely by changes in the value of the liability, which represents trust assets belonging to plan participants.

-As of December 31, 2017 and 2016, 495,774 shares and 495,774 shares of the Company's common stock were held in the rabbi trust, respectively.
-These shares were recorded at the market value on the date of deferral, which totaled \$5.1 million and \$5.1 million at December 31, 2017 and 2016, respectively, and is included in additional paid-in capital in stockholders' equity in the Consolidated Balance Sheet.
-The Company recognized compensation expense (benefit) of \$2.6 million, \$1.8 million and \$(6.4) million in 2017, 2016 and 2015, respectively, which is included in general and administrative expense in the Consolidated Statement of Operations representing the increase (decrease) in the closing price of the Company's shares held in the trust.
+As of December 31, 2018 and 2017, 495,774 shares and 495,774 shares of the Company's common stock were held in the rabbi trust, respectively.
+These shares were recorded at the market value on the date of deferral, which totaled \$5.1 million and \$5.1 million at December 31, 2018 and 2017, respectively, and is included in additional paid-in capital in stockholders' equity in the Consolidated Balance Sheet.
+The Company recognized compensation (benefit) expense of (\$3.1 million), \$2.6 million and \$1.8 million in 2018, 2017 and 2016, respectively, which is included in general and administrative expense in the Consolidated Statement of Operations representing the increase (decrease) in the closing price of the Company's shares held in the trust.
 The Company's common stock issued to the trust is not considered outstanding for purposes of calculating basic earnings per share, but is considered a common stock equivalent in the calculation of diluted earnings per share.

-The Company made contributions to the deferred compensation plan of \$1.0 million, \$0.6 million and \$1.0 million in 2017, 2016 and 2015, respectively, which are included in general and administrative expense in the Consolidated Statement of Operations.
+The Company made contributions to the deferred compensation plan of \$1.1 million, \$1.0 million and \$0.6 million in 2018, 2017 and 2016, respectively, which are included in general and administrative expense in the Consolidated Statement of Operations.